onap/integration/docs/docs_5G_oof_son.rst

 Test Status and Plans
 ~~~~~~~~~~~~~~~~~~~~~

-OOF was enhanced with handling cells with fixed PCI values during the optimization, SON-Handler MS was functionally enhanced for adaptive SON functionality, SDN-C (R) was enhanced to include handling of DMaaP message for config changes in the RAN, and Policy was also enhanced with Control Loop Co-ordination function.

-See `test plans <https://wiki.onap.org/display/DW/Integration+Tests>`_ for details.
+See `test plans <https://wiki.onap.org/display/DW/R11+5G+SON+Integration+Tests>`_ for details.

 Known Issues and Resolutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (a) It is intended to have the RAN Simulator support sufficient Honeycomb netconf server instances to simulate 2000 cells.
 However, this number may be lower if there are hardware limitations.
 (b) For Control Loop Co-ordination, the denial of a second Control Loop based on Target Lock (i.e., when a second Control Loop tries to operate on the same target (in this case, a PNF) is successfully tested.
 The CLC is also applied at Control Loop level only.
 However, some code updates are required in Policy to properly update the Operations History DB entry, and to check the existence of active Control Loops by Policy.
 This will be addressed in Jakarta release, and tracked via    https://jira.onap.org/browse/POLICY-2484
 (c) Honeycomb netconf server project has been archived.
-We are planning to migrate to netopeer.
+The plan is to migrate to netopeer.
+As an interim step, we have a new ran-app module which interacts with the ran-sim controller.